 A construction contract is a legal agreement between the client and the contractor which involves basic information for the task to be performed by the contractor.
 In the construction industry, this legal agreement which includes the scope, bill of quantity, drawings, work schedule, and other contract documents, is established between the owner and the builder.
 Many different types of contracts can be used to define specific terms and requirements for a construction project.
 However, there are 4 common types of construction contracts widely used by construction and contract managers.
 Construction contract types typically define the project scope, duration, technical requirements, quality, specifications, payment method, and other important requirements.
 In this article, we will discuss pros and cons of construction contract types and their key aspects from a construction law point of view.

 Common Types of Construction Contracts

-Whether you are build a huge structure or restore an existing facility, a construction project usually involve significant amounts of money transfer between the parties.
+Whether you are building a huge structure or restore an existing facility, a construction project usually involve significant amounts of money transfer between the parties.
 Depending on the magnitude and complexity of a project significant disputes may arise from various expectations of the parties involved.
 Construction law aims to resolve the disputes between both contractor and client as they enter into agreements to build a construction.

 Whether you are involved in a construction project as a contractor or a client, you must be aware of all of your rights under law in which location you are working.
-For example let’s say that you are builder working in Louisiana, you must understand all of your rights under Louisiana construction law.
+For example, let’s say that you are a builder working in Louisiana, you must understand all of your rights under Louisiana construction law.
 Before to sign a contract, you must be sure that your rights are protected and the terms are fair for you.

 Below are the four common types of construction contracts.